Applications Research areas

 - Sample prep in as little as 10 minutes, including multiplexing

 - Whole genome, metagenomic, targeted, direct RNA, and cDNA sequencing approaches

-- Eliminate amplification bias and detect base modifications alongside nucleotide sequence with amplification-free protocols
+- Eliminate amplification bias and GC bias, and detect base modifications alongside nucleotide sequence with amplification-free protocols

 - Automate sample prep using the portable VolTRAX device